KyleKun/one_second_diary/README.md

 - ✅ Generate custom movies by periods or selected videos only
 - ✅ Receive scheduled daily notifications
 - ✅ Dark Mode
-- ✅ Available in 8 languages
+- ✅ Available in 9 languages

-And of course, it has no ads, no data collection and no in-app purchases ;)

 If you have any suggestions or want to contribute, feel free to open a PR or contact me!